 But, regardless of the tool, data visualization, at its best, should uncover new patterns of relationships not visible to the naked eye.
-Hence, the key to effective data visualization is the ability to capture patterns and relationships in clean, simple visuals that allow the signal to stand out from noise contained in the data.
+Hence, the key to effective data visualization is the ability to capture patterns and relationships in clean, simple visuals that allow the signal to stand out from the noise contained in the data.

 Some tools for data visualization involve automated analysis of data as it comes in, while other tools involve manually creating infographics or other data visualizations that provide insights.
 Today, we’ll focus on automated tools used to analyze big data.

 A subset of these data visualization tools are interactive, meaning individual users can customize the visualization to match their needs.
 For instance, a brand manager may wish data visualizations of a granular nature to observe nuances within the data, while the VP Marketing may wish data visualizations providing overviews across the various brands, with less granularity.
-Key to interactive data visualization is the ability of users to expand analysis; allowing the VP to deep dive into a piece of data to see more granularity.
+The key to interactive data visualization is the ability of users to expand analysis; allowing the VP to deep dive into a piece of data to see more granularity.

 If you’re interested in exploring options for data visualization, check out this post for a good list of available tools.